aerogear/proposals/sync/ui.md

 ## Architecture

+The Admin UI will be located in its own repository, have have it's own server for administering Data Sources, Resolver Mappings, Data Schema etc.. .
+Whenver a resource is modified via the Admin UI, the Admin server will notify all GraphQL server instances about the change.
+This will use Postgres NOTIFY/LISTEN to publish an event on a well defined channel.
-The Admin UI will be located in the same repository as the Server.
-It will use React with JSX and the JSX will be compiled using link:https://reactjs.org/docs/add-react-to-a-website.html#add-jsx-to-a-project[babel].
+The UI will use React with JSX and the JSX will be compiled using link:https://reactjs.org/docs/add-react-to-a-website.html#add-jsx-to-a-project[babel].
 We want to avoid the use of heavyweight build tools (Webpack, Grunt, Gulp) as much as possible and rely on npm scripts.
 For routing the most popular option (for web projects) is link:https://github.com/ReactTraining/react-router[react-router].
 We can investigate others but i would suggest to use this library.
 As the Admin UI manages quite a lot of state i would also suggest to use link:https://redux.js.org[redux] as a central state management tool.